 When an employee is compensated solely on a weekly salary basis, the regular hourly rate of pay, on which time and a half must be paid, is computed by dividing the salary by the number of hours the salary is intended to compensate.
 Rodriguez v.
 Farm Stores Grocery, Inc., 518 F.3d 1259, 1268 (11th Cir.
 2008).
 For overtime claims involving an employee who is paid a constant weekly salary for fluctuating hours, it may be necessary to modify the instruction so that the jury is instructed on the “fluctuating workweek method” for calculating damages.
-See generally Lamonica, 711 F.3d at 1310– 12; see also 29 C.F.R. § 778.114 (explaining how to use the fluctuating workweek method).
+See generally Lamonica v.
+Safe Hurricane Shutters, Inc., 711 F.3d 1299, 1310– 12 (11th Cir.
+2013); see also 29 C.F.R. § 778.114 (explaining how to use the fluctuating workweek method).

-D. Exemptions
+Exemptions

 Pattern Instruction 4.14 leaves it to the court to fashion an instruction regarding the elements of a claimed exemption.
 The most common exemptions from the overtime pay requirement exist for employees in a “bona fide executive, administrative, or professional capacity” as defined by regulations of the Secretary.
 29 U.S.C. § 213(a)(1).
 The elements of the exemptions may be found at 29 C.F.R. § 541.1 et seq.